 Ingredient notes

-Chickpeas.
-Because it just wouldnโt be a chickpea curry without the chickpeas!
-Plain olโ canned chickpeas will do just fine and add over 20 grams of plant protein to the batch.
+- Chickpeas.
+Plain ol’ canned chickpeas will do just fine and add both plant protein and fiber.
 Of course, if you cook your beans from scratch, this curry will be even better.

-Tomatoes.
-Diced Roma tomatoes and tomato paste form a team that provide this Indian curry with its necessary tang.
+- Tomatoes.
+Diced Roma tomatoes and tomato paste form a tag team that provide this Indian curry with its necessary tang.

-But, this Middle Eastern staple brings a nutty indulgence to all kinds of recipes, like my Tofu Scramble.
-Here, it adds a subtle decadence and lovely mouthfeel without adding a distinct flavor, similar to what almond butter does in my fan favorite Red Lentil Curry.
+- Tahini.
+While it’s not a traditional Indian ingredient, tahini adds a subtle decadence and lovely mouthfeel to this curry without adding a distinct flavor, similar to what almond butter does in my fan favorite lentil curry.

-Fresh herbs.
-Cilantro and mint are most commonly used in Indian cooking.
-They offer balance and brightness among the rich and creamy bites.
+- Fresh herbs.
+Cilantro and mint offer balance and brightness among the rich and creamy bites.
 Mint, in particular, brings a lovely cooling accent to the warm spices.

 Next, add the curry leaves.
 If using fresh leaves, immediately cover the pan with a lid to prevent the oil from splattering.